Our Founder

 Treasurer

 Charles Gessert, MD, MPH was a Senior Research Scientist in the Essentia Institute of Rural Health until retiring in 2013.
 He investigated end-of-life decision-making, the use of feeding tubes in advanced dementia, and understanding the normal lifespan.
-He is currently active in teaching, local community action, and advocacy for health care reform, along with taking care of all our finances.
-He likes to remind us that “freethinking is not free.”
+He is currently active in teaching, local community action, and advocacy for health care reform, along with taking care of our finances.

 Secretary

-Don Fraser attended both the University of Minnesota Duluth and the State University of Minnesota at Moorhead studying Art, History, and Graphic Design, After serving in the 7th Fleet of the U.S. Navy aboard the USS Intrepid, he spent two decades as Senior Graphic Designer with Advanstar Communications in the Duluth area.
-He is a freelance graphic artist who produces our popular newsletter along with keeping all of our records in order.
+Don Fraser attended both UMD and the State University of Minnesota at Moorhead studying Art, History, and Graphic Design.
+After serving in the 7th Fleet of the Navy, he spent decades as Senior Graphic Designer with Advanstar Communications.
+He is a freelance graphic artist who produces our popular newsletter and maintains our official records.